Ofsted will consider your 'cultural capital' when assessing your quality of education. Find out what cultural capital is and how it’s inspected here.

 - If your school is in a majority Pakistani area, are pupils learning about cultures other than their own and English culture?

-- If your pupils are majority Black, Asian or minority ethnic (BAME), are you preparing them to feel confident in situations (such as university open days) where they may be a minority?
+- If your pupils are mainly ethnic minority groups, for example, black, Asian, Indian, white Roma, are you preparing them to feel confident in situations (such as university open days) where they may be a minority?

-Again, there are examples of how to do this in anti-racism: how to review and re-frame your curriculum
+Again, there are examples of how to do this in our anti-racism: how to review and re-frame your curriculum article.

 You can still include more traditional interpretations of cultural capital

-Of course, it’s still important that pupils have an understanding of 'high' culture such as Dickens, Shakespeare and Mozart.
-But make sure you present this in your curriculum and enrichment as one form of culture, with many other forms of culture alongside, of equal value.
+Of course, it’s important pupils also have an understanding of 'high' culture such as Dickens, Shakespeare and Mozart.
+But make sure you present this in your curriculum and enrichment as 1 form of culture, with many other forms of culture alongside, of equal value.

 Make sure your staff know this isn’t the default at your school, and it isn’t the only way you define 'cultural capital'.
 To support staff with this more, share our staff handout on how to talk to pupils about race, racism and Black Lives Matter.